sunilchaudhary1998/Library-Management-System/README.md

 __[Pop Up Screen]__

-1) when click on issue book button book will get deleted from all book details screen and a pop will come
+__1) when click on issue book button book will get deleted from all book details screen and a pop will come
 2) you need to fill a form to whom you want issue this book
 3) details will get into all member screen thus one book have been issued to member.
 4) thus that book will get deleted from this screen
-5) click on member details button in navigation bar to see all member details. to whom book has been issued.
+5) click on member details button in navigation bar to see all member details. to whom book has been issued.__

 <img width="960" alt="image" src="https://github.com/sunilchaudhary1998/Library-Management-System/assets/107506936/576d6483-cc86-4112-9a00-e8bc532e5662">